COSMIIC-Inc/Documentation-Source/docs/Community/Licensing.md

 ## Description of Materials

 The technology of the COSMIIC System is involved in multiple patents, grants, and regulatory filings.
-We are releasing all relevant design and documentation related to these patents, which includes all hardware, software and other technology described in the Early Feasibility Study of the Networked Neuroprosthesis IDE G0140225 and its subsequent amendments, as well as all or any of the inventions and developments described or disclosed therein, patents, patent applications (including but not limited to those referenced below), and any formulations, compositions, methods and physical embodiments thereof, test data, test procedures, test methods, figures, manuscripts, regulatory filings, regulatory correspondence, and know-how related thereto, as well as all work funded by the NIH SPARC HORNET Grant U41-NS129436, "The Cleveland Open Source Modular Implant Innovators Community."
+We are releasing all relevant design and documentation related to the below patents, which includes all hardware, software and other technology described in:

+- The Early Feasibility Study of the Networked Neuroprosthesis IDE G0140225 and its subsequent amendments
+- All or any of the inventions and developments described or disclosed therein, patents, patent applications (including but not limited to those referenced below)
+- Any formulations, compositions, methods and physical embodiments thereof, test data, test procedures, test methods, figures, manuscripts, regulatory filings, regulatory correspondence
+- All work funded by the NIH SPARC HORNET Grant U41-NS129436, titled "The Cleveland Open Source Modular Implant Innovators Community."

 ### Neural Prosthesis